We’ve all heard of the 12 days of Christmas.

 Atlanta Ballet’s “Nutcracker”

 You may have seen the “Nutcracker” before but you haven’t see this “Nutcracker.”
-It’s the Ballet’s first new production in 20 years and everything is new: Choreography, set design, costumes, lighting, even the music will sound new (it’s the same music).
+The production offers a little bit of everything: Choreography, set design, costumes, lighting, even the music will sound new (it’s the same music).

 Lights of Life at Life University

 Introduced in 1989, Life University’s annual holiday light show is a dazzler and a great value.
-In addition to lights, lights, lights there will be train rides ($3), concessions, pony rides ($5 )and a petting zoo ($3).
+In addition to lights, lights, lights there will be train rides, concessions, pony rides and a petting zoo.

 Through Dec.
-31. Admission is $10 per car on Fridays, Saturdays and Sundays and from November 22 to 25 and December 14 to 31; rates drop to $5 per car Monday through Thursday (except for the dates previously listed). www.life.edu/lights-of-life.
+31. Admission is $10 per car on Fridays, Saturdays and Sundays and from December 13 to 31; rates drop to $5 per car Monday through Thursday. www.life.edu/lights-of-life.

 Lanier Islands Magical Nights of Lights